JoBlake/Sailing-Malta-2024/README.md

 - Play, pause, and reset controls
 - Reverse animation to play backwards through the track
 - Auto-pan option to keep boat centered on map during animation
+- **Note**: GPX files without sailing data will not display arrows

 ### Tabbed Interface
-The application features a three-tab interface on the right side:
+The application features a resizable three-tab interface on the right side:

+**Resizing the Sidebar:**
+- Hover over the left edge of the sidebar to see the resize cursor
+- Click and drag left or right to resize the sidebar
+- Minimum width: 200px
+- Maximum width: 600px
+- The map automatically adjusts as you resize
+- Works with both mouse and touch input

 #### Home Tab
+- **Track Directory Configuration**:
+  - Enter the path to the directory containing your track files
+  - Default is "." (current directory)
+  - Click "Load Tracks from Directory" to load tracks from the specified location
+  - Configuration is automatically saved and persists between sessions
-- **Interactive Legend** with checkboxes to show/hide each arrow type independently
+- **Interactive Legend** with checkboxes to show/hide each arrow type independently *(shown only for JSON files with sailing data)*
 - **Distance Travelled** display showing distance from start to current position:
   - Distance in nautical miles
   - Distance in kilometers
   - Updates dynamically as you move through the track
-- **Current Data** display showing real-time information:
+- **Current Data** display showing information based on file type:
-  - Date/Time (UTC)
+  - **JSON files with sailing data**: Date/Time, Latitude, Longitude, RPM, COG, SOG, TWA, TWS, AWA, AWS
-  - Latitude and Longitude coordinates
+  - **GPX files**: Date/Time, Latitude, Longitude only
-  - Engine RPM
-  - Course Over Ground (COG) and Speed Over Ground (SOG)
-  - True Wind Angle (TWA) and True Wind Speed (TWS)
-  - Apparent Wind Angle (AWA) and Apparent Wind Speed (AWS)
 - **Position Control** slider to manually navigate through the track

 #### Photo Tab